How to Clear DNS Cache on Mac Ventura, Monterey… (Flush DNS)

 To Speed Up Mac

-DNS Cache creates extra load on your Mac, no doubt it also boosts up site loading speed while browsing.
+DNS Cache creates an extra load on your Mac.
+No doubt it also boosts up site loading speed while browsing.
 However, flushing the DNS cache regularly is beneficial when Mac slows down or faces internet hiccups in performance.

 To fix Bad Network Connections

-As you know, network connections and DNS cache depend on each other and if any of them starts misbehaving, it should be fixed.
-Therefore, if Wi-Fi stops working or Mac shows bad network connections, DNS Cache Flush should be done.
+As you know, network connections and DNS cache depend on each other, and if any of them starts misbehaving, it should be fixed.
+Therefore, if Wi-Fi stops working or Mac shows lousy network connections, DNS Cache Flush should be done.

 Flush DNS Cache for Windows PC!